julkkis666/CTMP/README.md

 To run the program you can for example load https://github.com/julkkis666/CTMP into your intellij IDEA and run the Main method from src/main/java/main/Main.
+If you perfer using Eclipse, instructions are similar. just import project from git using the link.

 Program was written in Java version 11.